 One of the most wonderful and unique selling-points of these collections is that every piece is preceded by helpful playing and teaching advice, offered by experienced teachers from the EPTA fold.

-We all have so much insight to share and learn from one another, and the inclusion of these snippets from a wide range of EPTA members goes a long way to lifting these books far above the many alternative repertoire collections available.
+We all have so much insight to share and learn from one another, and the inclusion of these snippets from a wide range of EPTA members goes a long way to elevating these books above the many repertoire collections available.

 Many of the pieces also include a number icon next to the title, referencing the Edexcel GCSE and A’ Level music performance difficulty levels for a further steer on repertoire standard.
 Many teachers working with children in the UK will find this instructive and a useful support.

-With soft laminate covers (see above) and a textbook-like appearance, they may not seem overly child-friendly (in fact, even adult pupils I’ve shown them to commented that they look rather dull).
-But personally I like them a lot and, perhaps because I receive so many glossy publications with relatively bland musical content, I actually find their modest presentation bizarrely reassuring!
+With soft laminate covers (see above) and a textbook-like appearance, the books may may not seem overly child-friendly (in fact, even adult pupils I’ve shown them to commented that they look rather dull).
+Although the covers aren’t the most eye-catching I’ve seen, I personally think that the books succeed in looking quite classy.

 The layout within is equally tasteful.
-After the thought-provoking introduction from series editor Mark Tanner, the music itself is very nicely presented and well-spaced.
+After the thought-provoking introduction, the music itself is very nicely presented and well-spaced.